 3. Check program requirements

-Once applicants have determined which skilled immigration program they will be applying under, they should confirm that they meet the requirements for that program.
+Once applicants have determined which skilled immigration program they will be applying to, they should confirm that they meet the requirements for that program:

 4. Update Personal Information

-Applicants whose personal situation has changed since receiving an ITA should recalculate their Comprehensive Ranking System score using the online tool that can be found here.
-If an applicant’s new score is significantly lower, it is recommended that the applicant deny the ITA.
+Applicants whose personal situation has changed since receiving an ITA should recalculate their Comprehensive Ranking System score using our online tool.
+If an applicant’s new score is lower than the minimum score selected in the same draw, it is recommended that the applicant deny the ITA.

 If an applicant applies for permanent residence and it is discovered that their score is no longer high enough, the application will be refused and the application fee will not be refunded.
 Changes that can lower an applicant’s score include: